roemvaar/cs_notes/computer_systems/bit_manipulation.md

 For embedded software engineers, it's possibly the most important topic for interviews.

-Bitwise operations / Bitlogic algorithms / Bit manipulation - You need to master this if you want to work in graphics or low level development - learn about endianness
+Bitwise operations / Bitlogic algorithms / Bit manipulation - You need to master this if you want to work in graphics or low level development - learn about endianness.

+Must know: Logical operators, bit rotation, shifting, clearing.

 ## Bitwise operators in C/C++